-Last month I received a very kind e-mail from April Quan, the artist who created the woolen castle for Deer Park Library in 2000.
-She explained that three pennants and a collection of small human figures had been plundered from the piece more than eight years ago.
-The fact that her delightful castle was mentioned and appreciated in my blog post about Deer Park motivated Ms. Quan to restore the missing features and return the textile chateau to its original glory.
-It makes me so happy to think that my library blog played a role in the castle’s evolution!
+In 2010, I received a very kind introductory e-mail from April Quan, the artist who created the woolen castle for Deer Park Library in 2000.
+While explaining the history of the piece, she told me that three pennants and a collection of small human figures had been plundered from the castle more than eight years ago.
+The fact that her delightful castle was mentioned in my blog post about Deer Park motivated Ms. Quan to restore the missing features and return the textile chateau to its original glory.
+It makes me very happy to think that my library blog played a role in the castle’s evolution!

 Three Cheers for The Restored Woolen Castle!